zzzprojects/EntityFramework-Extensions/docs/pages/articles/fastest-way-to-insert.md

 ## Conclusion
 Entity Framework Extensions is well tested with over 10k unit tests and currently used by thousands of company all around the world.
 Without a doubt, it is the ultimate library to improve your performance with Entity Framework.

-One the negative side, this library is not free.
+On the negative side, this library is not free.

-ZZZ Projects give back value to the .NET community by supporting some other free libraries, tutorials and sponsoring project such as:
+ZZZ Projects gives back value to the .NET community by supporting some other free libraries, tutorials and sponsoring project such as:

 - [Entity Framework Plus](http://entityframework-plus.net/){:target="_blank"}
 - [Html Agility Pack](http://html-agility-pack.net/){:target="_blank"}